bandaru-karthik/karthik/README.md

 HTML & CSS

+Bootstrap

 JavaScript

+ReactJS

 #### Sprint-1

-Desinged Prototype Using Just-in-mind Application.
+Duration: 03-05-2021 to 08-05-2021

+Sprint Plan: Have a Design Sprint to create a prototype of the website.

+Work Done: We had a brainstorming session and discussed our ideas as a team and worked on sketching of those ideas using Google Slides and later we used Justinmind app to build the prototype.

 #### Sprint-2

+Duration: 10-05-2021 to 15-05-2021

-1.AS a Student, I should see a recommendation on the prerequisite learning objectives that I should complete, so that I can do them prior to starting todays modules
+Sprint Plan: Work on the user story "As a student, I should see a list of learning objectives that I'm supposed to complete for today, so that I can begin to work on them."

-2.As a student, I should click on the learning objective that I want to work on to,so that I can either work on the learing material or take the assessment.
+Work Done: As a team we worked on the given user story to display a box where a student can view the learning objectives of the current day.
+We were able to fetch the learning objectives data stored in a JSON file and display them as a list.But, failed to implement navigation to next page using a button.

 #### Sprint-3

-AS a Student, I should see a recommendation on the prerequisite learning objectives that I should complete, so that I can do them prior to starting todays modules
+Duration: 17-05-2021 to 22-05-2021

+Sprint Plan: Complete the engineering work by pushing the entire code into the repository and work on the user story "As a student, I can click on the start learning button to see the learning material, so that I can start learning."

+Work Done: We initially worked on updating the github repository with the code written by our team from the previous sprints and then started working on the user story where we have created a video gallery with pagination.

 #### Sprint-4

+Duration: 24-05-2021 to 29-05-2021

-Work on the project button navagination from one page to another page.
+Sprint Plan: Work on the project button navagination from one page to another page.

+Work Done:

 1. Numbered